Favorite Red Velvet Recipes

 Red velvet desserts appeared in the 1920s when the Adam’s Extract Company first shared their red velvet cake recipe.
 In 1943 it made its way into the Joy of Cooking cookbook.

-The red color of the cake came from the chemical reaction between cocoa powder and buttermilk and vinegar, but beets, beet juice, and most common now, red food coloring can also provide the red hue.
+The red color of the cake came from the chemical reaction between cocoa powder and buttermilk and vinegar.
+But beets, beet juice, and more common now, red food coloring can also provide the red hue.
 In general, “velvet” cakes were made as far back as the 1800s.

 How Does The Batter Turn Red without Food Coloring?